Post-buckling behaviour of a growing elastic rod: Buckling and post-buckling behaviour

 With heterogeneity introduced, the weakly nonlinear analysis can be viewed as a two-parameter unfolding, both in the distance from the critical buckling growth, via $\gamma = \gamma^* + \varepsilon\gamma^{(1)}$, and in the distance from homogeneity, characterised by $\widehat{\epsilon}$.
 We are thus faced with balancing three small parameters: $\varepsilon$, $\widehat\epsilon$, and the order of the expanded variables, which we denoted by $\delta$, e.g. as in $y = \delta y^{(1)} + O(\delta^2)$.
 In the homogeneous case the correct balance is given by $\epsilon=\delta^2$.
 With $\widehat\epsilon > 0$, numerous balances could be sought, and a full analysis of the two-parameter unfolding is beyond the scope of this paper.
 Our approach involves starting from homogeneity, and increasing the order of $\widehat\epsilon$ to see when and how it first impacts on buckling.
 Hence, we again take $\epsilon=\delta^2$, and consider $\widehat\epsilon=\delta^\beta\eta$, with $\beta>1$ and $\eta$ an $O(1)$ control parameter.

 The three cases we wish to consider for heterogeneity are:

 \begin{itemize} \item {\bf Foundation heterogeneity}, for which $\mu=\widehat{k}$; \item {\bf Rod stiffness heterogeneity}, for which $\mu=E$, the Young's modulus\footnote{In this case heterogeneity is incorporated prior to non-dimensionalization, and scaling proceeds using the baseline value.
-Note also that we do not vary the Young's modulus $E$ present in the definition of the foundation force \eqref{eq:foundationconstitutivelawdim}, to distinguish the material properties in the foundation from material properties of the rod itself. }; \item {\bf Growth heterogeneity}, for which $\mu=\gamma$. \end{itemize}
+Note also that we do not vary the Young's modulus $E$ present in the definition of the foundation force \eqref{eq:foundationconstitutivelawdim}, so that we may distinguish the material properties in the foundation from material properties of the rod itself. }; \item {\bf Growth heterogeneity}, for which $\mu=\gamma$. \end{itemize}

 Perturbing each of these parameters via \eqref{eq:arbitraryheterogeneity} has a similar effect on the weakly nonlinear analysis.
 In each case, it is easy to show that for $\beta>2$, the heterogeneity does not affect the weakly nonlinear analysis up to $O(\delta^3)$, and therefore does not affect the buckling amplitude $C_1$.
 Consequently, the bifurcation relation \eqref{eq:bucklingamplitudes} is unaffected.
 When $\beta=2$, the heterogeneity first has an impact (up to $O(\delta^3)$) and, hence, it is for this case that we adapt the analysis.
 At $O(\delta^3)$, the corrective term $y^{(3)}$ now satisfies